mitodl/mitxonline/docs/source/configuration/open_edx.rst

 .. code-block:: shell

-    pip install mitxpro-openedx-extensions
+    pip install openedx-companion-auth

 Install from local Build
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* Checkout the `mitxpro-openedx-extensions <https://github.com/mitodl/mitxpro-openedx-extensions>`_ project and build the package per the project instructions
+* Checkout the `open-edx-plugins <https://github.com/mitodl/open-edx-plugins>`_ project and build the package per the project instructions
-* Copy the ``mitxpro-openedx-extensions-$VERSION.tar.gz`` file into devstack's ``edx-platform`` directory
+* Copy the ``openedx-companion-auth-$VERSION.tar.gz`` file into devstack's ``edx-platform`` directory
-* In devstack, run ``make lms-shell`` and within that shell ``pip install mitxpro-openedx-extensions-$VERSION.tar.gz``
+* In devstack, run ``make lms-shell`` and within that shell ``pip install openedx-companion-auth-$VERSION.tar.gz``

-  * To update to a new development version without having to actually bump the package version, simply ``pip uninstall -y mitxpro-openedx-extensions``, then install again
+  * To update to a new development version without having to actually bump the package version, simply ``pip uninstall -y openedx-companion-auth``, then install again

 Configure MITx Online as a OAuth provider for Open edX
 ######################################################